G1ANT-Robot/G1ANT.Manual/g1ant-language/practical-robot/04-web-scraping.md

 Bloody hell, something went wrong!
 Did your browser get stuck on Yahoo! website?
 It’s because of their privacy policy, which needs your input: accepting it by clicking OK in the message box.
 Fortunately, you are supported here with another `selenium.` command — `selenium.click` — used to “click” the element you provide.
 As in the `selenium.gettext` command, you give the phrase to search for as a value for the `search` argument and the element selector as a value for the `by` argument.

 First, you have to pinpoint the obstacle on Yahoo! just like you did with currency quotes: right-click the OK button, select `Inspect` and in the source code copy the XPath to this element.
-Assign the copied path to a variable named `♥yahoook` and add it to the list of declared variables:
+Assign the copied path to a variable named `♥yahooOk` and add it to the list of declared variables:

 ```G1ANT
 ♥yahooOk = /html/body/div/div/div/form/div/button[2]